 Glenn travels the world advocating for horseshoe crabs (ERDG, horseshoecrab.org – see the left sidebar with my list of friends and nonprofits); Glenn is also a Tibetan Buddhist Rinpoche.
 Glenn’s wife Mariko has family in Japan affected by the recent disaster (see the Tomodachi Project in the left sidebar); Glenn and Mariko’s daughter, Julia, is an extraordinary textile artist; and Glenn’s mom (who was not on the Maggie this night, is an acclaimed watercolorist and Sumi-e artist).
 Thumper plays the guitar, writes songs and performs these and sea chanteys, often playing for funerals.
-Another friend, who could not be there this night, Michael Oates, is an Emmy-winning independent documentary filmmaker, of 302 Stories.
+Another friend, who could not be there this night, Michael Oates, is an Emmy-nominated independent documentary filmmaker, of 302 Stories.
 His PBS horseshoe crab documentary “Dollars in the Sand” was the progenitor of “Green Eggs & Sand.”
 Mike is an adjunct assistant professor at the University of Delaware and he and his partner, Jeanne, regularly engage in projects to help the less fortunate.
 Thumper and Jean have spent 13 years and hundreds of thousands of dollars restoring the Maggie: they fondly call this effort “The Maggie Myers Restoration Project.”
 Yes, Maggie must work to support herself.

 My friend, R., a most talented and versatile creative artist – he calls his painting technique sharp pointillism – (Assemblage 333 in the left sidebar) drove me to the Maggie, while a Hospice volunteer drove to my house in her Prius to stay with Emma.
 Kindle in hand, she was assured of having plenty to read while I was out on the bay.